Cultural depictions of turtles: Ancient Egypt

 The turtle Shetyw (also Shetw, Sheta, or Shtyw) was common in Ancient Egyptian Art (especially Predynastic and Old Kingdom art).
 Turtle fossils are the most common reptiles found in the Fayoum, including Gigantochersina ammon, a tortoise as large as those living on the Galapagos Islands today.

-Predynastic slate palettes represent freshwater (soft carapace, Trionyx triunguis) turtles, as does the hieroglyph for "turtle", in which the animal is always represented from above.
+Predynastic slate palettes represent freshwater (soft carapace, Trionyx triunguis) turtles, as does the hieroglyph for "turtle", 𓆉,in which the animal is always represented from above.
 Zoomorphic palettes were commonly made in the shapes of turtles.
 A stone vase in the form of a turtle was found in Naqada.

 The earliest representations of the Nile turtle are from pre-dynastic times; they had magical significance and were meant to ward off evil.
 Amulets and objects depicting the turtles represent them as a force to defend health and life.
 Many relics from the Middle Kingdom such as magical knives depicted turtles and were inscribed to protect the women and children of the house.

 Among Ptah's many creatures, Shetyw was neither especially remarkable nor esteemed.
 Though excluded from lists of animal offerings to the deities, there are nevertheless great quantities of turtle bones at the great ceremonial complex at Heirakonpolis in Upper Egypt.
 Sacrifices of turtles may have served some ritual or liturgical purpose within the ancient Egyptian ceremonial system.

 As an aquatic animal, the turtle was associated with the Underworld.
 The turtle was associated with Set, and so with the enemies of Ra who tried to stop the solar barque as it traveled through the underworld.
 Since the XIXth Dynasty, and particularly in the Late and Greco-Roman periods, turtles were ritually speared by kings and nobles as evil creatures.

 The famous Hunters Palette shows most of the hunters carrying a kind of shield interpreted as a turtle-carapace shield.
 In an Early Dynastic tomb at Helwan a man was buried beneath the carapace of a tortoise who had lost his feet in an accident.
 The carapace may symbolize the "way in which the owner used to move slowly like a tortoise," or sitting in the carapace may have been a very useful way for the owner to move around.